 How are we going to deal with student access and technology issues for online learning?

 Technology access is improving rapidly, but it is also true that there are still many people with poor access (especially in relation to bandwidth and costs of data).
 An effective online programme will need to start by establishing the particular constraints of their constituency; and place emphasis on student support.
 The design of the programme will need to take into account differential access so as not to disadvantage any particular student group.
 There are well established methods of providing support to online students - which include alternative methods of accessing and submitting key material; multiple modes of supplying learning material (for example, video or audio or compressing file sizes); advanced notice of key deadlines so students can plan around access problems.
 Having said that for fully online postgraduate programmes in particular, a basic level of internet access and a device will be a prerequisite for enrolling.

 For online undergraduate courses for currently enrolled on-campus students we will need to monitor what support is needed for each cohort of students.
-Our current initiatives of providing wifi, continuing negotiation with cellphone providers for zero-rating on university content and procuring devices for particular groups of students should go someway in in ensuring adequate levels of access.
+Our current initiatives of providing wifi, continuing negotiation with cellphone providers for zero-rating on university content and procuring devices for particular groups of students try to ensure adequate levels of access.